 LazyStack SMF has extensive documentation that serves as a “blueprint” for a development shop wanting to get started with AWS/.NET serverless application development.
 The LazyStack SMF is comprised of PowerShell management scripts and CloudFormation templates that automate everything that can be automated in setting up and managing a comprehensive serverless stack development pipeline using AWS Services and GitHub.
 LazyStack SMF also works seamlessly with our LazyStack Model Driven Development (MDD) tool.

 The LazyStack Software Management Framework (SMF) ensures your collaborative development process, test process, and production deployments are managed efficiently and securely.

-The LazyStack SMF provides an end-to-end Software Management Framework integrating AWS Services, GitHub Services, and LazyStack developer tools.
-A configured SMF Organization looks like this:
+The LazyStack SMF provides an end-to-end Software Management Framework integrating AWS Services, GitHub and the LazyStack developer tools.
+In the Install process, the following AWS Organization structure was created.

 The LazyStackSMF provides a collaborative workflow based on "Feature Branch Development using GitHub Pull Requests".

 A high-level "AWS" view of this organization looks like this: